 It is not relevant to the wealth of musical content on this set, however, or indeed to anything in Lehmann’s art and her legacy of recordings, students, and her extremely insightful book, More Than Singing: The Interpretation of Songs.
 Both Hickling and Music & Arts deserve praise for this excellent set, in very good sound, that is clearly a labor of love.
 Enthusiastically recommended.
 Barry Brenesal

-Lehmann coached the already successful opera singer Mildred Miller in the 1960s.
+• Lehmann coached the already successful opera singer Mildred Miller in the 1960s.
 She was proud enough of her student to fly from California for Ms. Miller’s Carnegie Hall recital.
 Mildred Miller was kind enough to provide interview material (which we recorded by phone) for two programs celebrating her 90th birthday in December 2014.
-You can hear those programs at: SaoS.
+You can find those programs on the Singing and Other Sins archive.
 Now, Ms. Miller has sent us a photo of her with Mme.
 Lehmann.